-This Fall 2016, Dr. Rakesh Mahto joins the Computer Engineering Program as an Assistant Professor.
+Dr. Rakesh Mahto joined the Computer Engineering Program in fall 2016, as an Assistant Professor.
 He received his PhD in Computer Engineering from the University of New Mexico (UNM).
 Dr. Mahto taught several undergraduate courses from freshman to senior level.
 He also mentored many undergraduate students in their senior design projects.
 Prior to joining the doctoral studies at UNM, Dr. Mahto received his M.S. in Electrical Engineering from California State University, Fullerton (CSUF).
 His research interests include photovoltaics, design application of FPGAs, low power design, mixed signal system design, hardware security, and RF electronics.
 His teaching interest includes digital system design using FPGA, hardware security, computer architecture, VLSI and analog electronics.

 Associate Professor and Graduate Program Advisor, Computer Engineering Program